Cellulose acetate: Disposal and degradation

 The global production of CA materials was over 800000 t per year in 2008.
 While it was initially believed that CA was virtually non-biodegradable, it has been shown that after initial partial deacetylation, the polymer's cellulose backbone is readily biodegraded by cellulase enzymes.
 In biologically highly active soil, CA fibers are completely destroyed after 4–9 months.
 Photodegradation is optimal with 280 nm or shorter wavelength UV-irradiation and enhanced by TiO2 pigment.
 CA cigarette filters take years to be broken down in the open.

 Trade names

-Cellulose acetate is marketed under various trade names, such as Tenite by the Eastman Chemical Company, zyl and zylonite, Cellon, manufactured by Deutsche Celluloid Fabrik, Eilenburg, Germany, and Rhodoid, manufactured by Soc. des Usines Chim.
-Rhone-Poulenc, Paris, France, and May & Baker Ltd., London, UK.
-Cast film of cellulose acetate is manufactured in Spondon (Derbyshire, UK) by Celanese, and sold as Clarifoil.
+Cellulose acetate is marketed under various trade names, such as Tenite (Eastman Chemical Company), zyl and zylonite, Cellon (Deutsche Celluloid Fabrik in Eilenburg, Germany), and Rhodoid (Soc. des Usines Chim.
+Rhone-Poulenc in Paris, France; May & Baker Ltd. in London, UK).
+Cast film of cellulose acetate manufactured by Celanese (Derbyshire, UK) is sold as Clarifoil.

 Other cellulose esters

 Cellulose acetate butyrate (CAB, Tenite II) and cellulose acetate propionate are related derivatives of cellulose, which are both used in inks and coatings.
 The chief difference between these and cellulose acetate is their solubility in a wider range of solvents.

+CAB is widely used for tool handles, due to its toughness and resistance to oil and gasoline.